blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 .. note::
 	This feature is currently only available in the `jl777 branch <https://github.com/jl777/komodo/tree/jl777>`_.

-If ``ac_private`` is set to 1, all transactions other than coinbase transactions(block rewards) must use zkSNARKs.
+If ``ac_private`` is set to ``1``, all transactions other than coinbase transactions (block rewards) must use zk-SNARKs.
 All transparent address functionality other than sending mined coins from transparent addresses is disabled.

 Please send any critiques or feedback to Alright or gcharang on matrix or discord.